 College may be the first opportunity you have to study Chinese.
 So, forget the myth that you have to start learning another language in childhood.
 College can help young adults become faster and more effective language learners than small children.
 With a little imagination and hard work, Chinese studies at Lafayette can lead to an amazing study-abroad experience.
-And for each additional year of language studies, research shows a wide range of benefits, including improved verbal and math scores on entrance exams (GREs, MCATs, LSATs).
+For each additional year of language studies, research shows a wide range of benefits, including improved verbal and math scores on entrance exams (GREs, MCATs, LSATs).
 Advanced language studies lead to greater opportunities for admission to graduate and professional schools and greater access to career-oriented jobs.

 The Major & Minor in Asian Studies